trotill/auth-service/README.md

 ## About the service
 The authorization service is intended for use in embedded and light server systems.
-The service provides JWT authorization and user management, and has the ability to easily integrate with a nestjs backend and protection against brute force attacks
+The service provides JWT authorization and user management, and has the ability to easily integrate with a nestjs backend and protection against brute force attacks.

+Auth-service-nestjs is not an npm library, it is a nodejs microservice.
+For installation, do not use the command npm i auth-service-nestjs, read the instructions below.

 There are 3 roles available in the service, admin, operator and guest, admin can do everything unless the DENY_ADMIN_CHANGE_ADMIN option is set